-The Remuneration Policy will be periodically reviewed and is published on the Company's website.
+The Board had performed a review on 26 February 2020 of the Remuneration Policy.
+The Remuneration Policy is published on the Company's website.

 6.2 Remuneration Committee

 The RC is responsible to assist the Board in assessing the remuneration packages of the Directors of the Company and Group.
 The Board will decide on the remuneration packages after considering the recommendations made by the Committee.